KofiAdu/HumanDetectionYolov3/README.md

 ## Prerequisites

 Before you use the code, you will need to install OpenCV ```pip install opencv-python```.
 Next step is instsalling numpy ```pip install numpy```, then you have to also install flask ```pip install Flask```.
-You will aslo need to downloada yolov3.weights and put it in the right directory.
+You will aslo need to download yolov3.weights and put it in the right directory.
 You can download it from this link: https://pjreddie.com/darknet/yolo/